Yeshi341/Student_Alcohol_Consumption/Readme.md

-# Student Alcohol Consumption
+# Factors predicting with Alcohol Consumption in Teens
 **Author:** Eon and Lhamu

 ## Overview
----
-(Here will be the project overview)
+This purpose of this analysis is to generate insight into factors associated with

 ## Business Problem